Ecstasy and shrooms

 The term “hippie flipping” refers to the combined use of MDMA (a.k.a. molly or ecstasy) and mushrooms.
 Curious explorers of consciousness generally pair the two as a means of experiencing the synergy of their combined effects: The trippy visuals and laugh track of psilocybin mushrooms converge with the sensory elevation and empathy-soaked social rapture associated with MDMA.

-That’s the balanced effect most people are aiming for, but mixing two or more substances introduces more neurochemical complexity—and with that, additional risks and challenges.
+That’s the balanced effect most people aim for, but mixing two or more substances introduces more neurochemical complexity and additional risks and challenges.
 Because of their illegal status, rigorous studies on psychedelics are in short supply, and even more scarce is research examining the effects of such combinations.

 What is Hippie Flipping?